 How to Use Body Fat Percentage Calculator

 The Body Fat Percentage Calculator estimates the proportion of fat your body holds compared to lean mass (muscle, bone, water).
-By inputting key anthropometric measurements, it provides a crucial metric for assessing health risk, tracking fitness progress, and understanding your physical makeup more comprehensively than BMI alone.
+By inputting key anthropometric measurements, it provides a metric for assessing health risk, tracking fitness progress, and understanding your physical makeup more than BMI alone.

 What It Does